 4. Sample the Seafood

-Lunenburg is known for its fresh seafood and there are plenty of places to try some.
+Lunenburg is known for its incredible seafood, and you have plenty of choices.

 5. Explore the Waterfront